 Actually it was only a relatively short period, from 1969 to 1972 or so, where I did a number of paintings in a naturalistic style with a very clear one-point perspective.
 In fact, it was so clear that the vanishing point was bang in the middle of the canvas ....
 What I was struggling to do, was to make a very clear space.
 That is what deeply attracts me to Piero, why he interests me so much more than Caravaggio: this clarity in his space that seems so real.
 Well, I just couldn’t achieve that clarity, frankly; it was a hopeless struggle, and the painting I eventually gave up on was the double portrait of George Lawson and Wayne Sleep.

 In the summer, Hockney keeps busy sketching while traveling to Baden-Baden, Nice, and Corsica with Henry Geldzahler and Nicky Rea.
 His internationalism is evident in his December solo show at John Kasmin’s gallery in London, where his two weeks in Japan the previous autumn are evoked in Japanese Rain on Canvas—with liquid drips across its surface—and the mannerist Mt.
 Fuji and Flowers—which shows a jonquil arrangement, sampled from a florist’s manual, in front of a landscape, adapted from a postcard.

-- Grimm’s Fairy Tales, Suite of Etchings, Victoria and Albert Museum, London (Sep 6–Oct 15); catalogue with statements by David Hockney.
+- Grimm’s Fairy Tales, Suite of Etchings, Victoria and Albert Museum, London, UK (Sep 6–Oct 15); catalogue.